dillonchewwx/coursera-ddp-project1/README.md

 # Coursera - Developing Data Products Project 1

-In this assignment, you wil have to create a web page using R Markdown that features a map created with Leaflet.
+In this assignment, you wil have to create a web page using R Markdown that features a map created with Leaflet and Plotly.

 Host your webpage on either GitHub Pages, RPubs, or NeoCities.